nobabas/MTRN4231/README.md

 ### Robustness, Adaptability, and Innovation
-- Robutstness
-  - Very Robust
+- Robustness
+  - The YOLO trained computer vision model works well in different orienation and lighting.
+It is able to detect blue markers at a fast refresh rate and exibits high confidence levels.
+  - The end effector, given it's simplistic design and sturdy structure is extremely resistant to breaking or malfunctions.
+  - The ability for the Moveit implementation to repeatedly move the UR5e to accurate coordinates and pose without unexpected behaviours has been achieved through cartestian path planning, meaning any innacuracies or failures have been completely mitigated.
 - Adaptability
   - A majority of the computer vision aspect relies on the realsense camera hardware, as it most of the functions calls from the specs.
-  - Can be changed based on training the data the Yolov11 files to aim for either different coloured markers or to adapt to the changes.
+  - Vision is quite adaptable and can be improved upon via the training data in Yolov11 files to aim for either different coloured markers or to different environments.
-  - For UR5e related movement it is very adaptable.
-  - Using this as it is in a different environement may yield different results.
+  - For moveit, the movement is adaptable within any and all environments, given that the safety planes and constraints have been setup correctly which is relatively simple process.
+  - Works within all environments, as long as the sensor is properly calibrated.
+The closed loop system offers high levels of adaptability to environmental or physical changes.
+However, the camera must remain unobstructed.
 - Innovation
   - Although there are some example similar to this project, there have been no example of pure automation of consistent soil detection.
+  - Cartesian movement instead of OMPL-based planners to achieve fast, accurate and responsive movements as compared to OMPL long planning time and random path generation.
   - A critical technical challenge was enabling the robot to stop immediately upon detecting soil contact.
 In standard ROS 2 architectures, a long-running motion command can block the execution thread, preventing the system from processing new sensor data until the movement is complete.
 To solve this, we implemented a Multi-Threaded Architecture using ReentrantCallbackGroups.
 This allows the "Brain Node" to run the motion routine on one thread while simultaneously processing high-frequency sensor data on another.
 This design ensures that the instant the moisture threshold is breached, the system can interrupt the active move command and trigger an emergency stop, preventing damage to the sensor or the environment.

 ## Discussion and Future Work